 The plot of this text, is describing the horrors of war.
 However, though war is thought of as a gruesome place and people curse it, he speaks of it in a mannered tone, almost seemingly proud of his country.
 The poem “the soldier” is written about death.
 About if he dies, he lies within this foreign land as a small piece of England.
 He writes about dying, as if he’s already accepted it when he’s still alive.

 I would recommend “the soldier” by rupert brooke because it was a seemingly almost peaceful poem to read, and opens your eyes on other mens perspectives of fighting in the war.
 Rupert brooke wrote this poem in a proud way, saying if he died it was for his country.
-That if he died for his country, he would die in foreign land, resulting in a way almost a win for England.
+“If i should die, think only this of me; that there’s some corner or a foreign field that is forever england.” this quote means even in a resulting death, it’s in a win for England.
+That if he dies in midst of battle, he is forever a part of england in the opposing field.
+“There shall be in that rich earth, a richer dust concealed.”
+Meaning there will be english dust within the enemy lines land.
+This tells us that the english people are of value, and that their blood being buried within the country is winning, even if a life is lost.
 This poem speaks out in a quiet way compared to many other men writing about the war, and other poets poems.
 An example being Wilfred Owen.
 Wilfred Owen’s poems consist of vulgar imaging as he curses the war, passionate as to how stupid and pointless it is men die this way.
 Wilfred owen hated the war, and wrote about the violence and disgust he felt and witnessed throughout the cruel era.
 Rupert brooke however used his writing to signify him feeling proud to be there for England.
 He wrote in a heartfelt way, accepting his death before it’s come to him as opposed to cursing the day.
 I would recommend this poem as it opens up your eyes to how some men felt about fighting for their country.
 It makes you feel in contact with Rupert and his feelings, and makes you feel almost proud for and with him.

 What this poem teaches me about the world we live in is that people have very different perspectives of things.
 Rupert Owen wrote World War 1 poems, which was the most cruel and violent era the world has even been traumatically faced with.
 The world war took millions of lives, and from those who didn’t get killed, they surely had been affected for life.
 It taught me that even though the world was horrible and people cursed the day it started, there were those who fought for their country and loved ones.
 That even though the war went on, some managed to find strength throughout, that not all people fought through hatred, but pride too.